 Suppose you believe that you or someone close to you has struggled with a methylphenidate abuse disorder or a substance abuse disorder involving any other prescription drug.
 In that case, there are several telltale symptoms to keep an eye out for.
 For example, people who are abusing a prescription stimulant like Ritalin might exhibit the following behaviors:

 - Drug-seeking behaviors could include attempting to obtain more than one written prescription at a time, stealing medications from family members or friends, or purchasing medication from a drug dealer.

 - Appearing jittery, wide awake, and experiencing higher energy levels than are typical.

 - Experiencing a significant lack of appetite and losing weight as a result.

 - Unexplainable mood swings — the person might appear happy and content one moment and angry, irritated, and restless the next moment.

-- I was taking a higher dose than was initially recommended by a medical professional for a longer period than intended.
+- I was taking a higher dose than was initially recommended by a medical professional for a more extended period than intended.

 - Attempting to cut back on prescription stimulant use or quit entirely, but unable to do so without professional intervention.